 All our physiotherapists are degree qualified, registered with the Health Professions Council and members of the Chartered Society of Physiotherapists.
 We are registered with all major medical insurance companies including BUPA.

-Wayne completed his physiotherapy training in Auckland, New Zealand in 1996.
-He worked in Private practice and provided physiotherapy services to local rugby clubs and the Auckland Rugby Union, whilst continuing to play rugby at a club level.
-Wanting to broaden his horizons and travel for a couple of years, Wayne travelled to the United Kingdom in 1999.
-It was then that he was lucky enough to meet Annelies, and decided to settle in the UK.
-Wayne initially spent 2 years working in NHS locum posts while travelling around the UK and Europe.
-This involved working all over the UK, including Ashford, Kent, London, Bristol, Hartlepool and Bedford before settling in Milton Keynes in 2001.
-In 2001 Wayne started working at the Blackberry Clinic in Milton Keynes and at the Devon Parade Clinic in Northampton.
+On completion of my physiotherapy training in Auckland, New Zealand in 1996, I joined a Private Practice in Auckland whilst at the same time providing physiotherapy services to local rugby clubs and the Auckland Rugby Union.
+Sport wise I also played Rugby for my local club – Karaka Rugby Club, and played tennis and golf.
+Wanting to broaden my horizons and travel for a couple of years, I then travelled to the United Kingdom in 1999.
+Initially, I spent 2 years working in NHS locum posts while travelling around the UK and Europe.
+This involved working all over the UK, including Ashford, London, Bristol, Hartlepool and Bedford before settling in Milton Keynes in 2001.
+It was during this time that I was lucky enough to meet my wife, Annelies, and decided to settle in the UK.
+I then re-entered private practice at the Blackberry Clinic in Milton Keynes and at the Devon Parade Clinic in Northampton.

 In 2006 we set up Action Physiotherapy Ltd, I left the Blackberry Clinic and started working in Stony Stratford from the Devon Parade Clinic (as well as continuing in Northampton as well – now from the Maple Tree Clinic in East Hunsbury).
 In 2014 we then moved to our own premises at 54b High Street in Stony Stratford.